 Us enjoying some Papaya Milk at the night market.
 It was fantastic along with the bread and other treats.

 Though the entire night market was great, one thing stood out.
 Fate had it that we hit a wafting wall of bread-smells as we walked down an alley.
 The bakery was an open-kitchen shop where you could see the workers inside preparing the next batch of Castella.
-As each pan of bread came out, one of the workers would brandish a large bread cutter, slice individual pieces, and then mark each loaf with the insignia of the shop.
+As each pan of bread came out, a worker would brandish a large bread cutter and slice individual pieces.
+He’d then mark each loaf with the insignia of the shop.
 The crowd enjoyed the show, and at only NT$60 for the “original” and NT$100 for the “cheese,” we knew that we couldn’t pass this up.

-We walked around more that night, but we eventually made our way back to Bouti City Capsule Inn where we relaxed with a beer and the community movie in the dining area.
+We walked around for a bit longer that night, taking in the sights and smells.
+We eventually made our way back to Bouti City Capsule Inn.
+There, we relaxed with a beer and the community movie in the dining area.
 After having been on our feet all day, a rest was certainly needed.

 What About You?